happyhung95/js-react/README.md

 This is a repository of Hung Nguyen

 All projects are study projects from online platforms.
-They are not 100% of my original code.
+They are not 100% of my original code, I coded along the instructions.

 It shows what I have learnt.